mitchellkrogza/apache-ultimate-bad-bot-blocker/README.md

 ##To stop Ghost Spam on On Analytics
 Navigate to your Google Analytics Admin panel and add a Segment.
 (New Segment > Advanced > Conditions) This will need to be done on each and every site where you want this filter to be in effect.
-Google has a stupid limit on the length of the regex so you need to break it up into multiple exclude filters
+Google has a limit on the length of the regex so it is now broken up for you into multiple google-exclude-*.txt files.

 | Filter          | Session       | Include                                  |